Moxie is a Pixar-inspired robot backed by Toyota, Sony, Amazon, and Intel

 I like Moxie, and of course I do: Moxie has been designed to lure me in, like a G-rated WestWorld host.
 Could Moxie be too powerful of a draw for children?
 Like many parents, I worry about exposing my child to too much screen time, and I’m even more worried about their privacy.
 Amazon’s Alexa is a boring, black cylinder, and yet you still hear stories about how kids become obsessed with it.
 Imagine if Alexa had eyes.

-Pirganian offers me all the security promises you’d expect: Moxie handles tasks like its vision AI locally, rather than in the cloud.
+Pirjanian offers me all the security promises you’d expect: Moxie handles tasks like its vision AI locally, rather than in the cloud.
 A child’s data that is uploaded will be encrypted and protected by a single key that only the parents have.
 (And if that key is ever lost, well, so is your child’s history with Moxie.)

-But it was encouraging to hear some of the deeper, social considerations that Pirganian’s team is making, the largest of which is this: Moxie cannot be used for over an hour a day, and most lessons end at the 35-minute mark.
+But it was encouraging to hear some of the deeper, social considerations that Pirjanian’s team is making, the largest of which is this: Moxie cannot be used for over an hour a day, and most lessons end at the 35-minute mark.

-“One thing we thought about a lot is that this is a technology to help children with emotional social communication skills…as opposed to other technology which is trying to get addictive loops going, and allow children to binge,” says Pirganian.
+“One thing we thought about a lot is that this is a technology to help children with emotional social communication skills…as opposed to other technology which is trying to get addictive loops going, and allow children to binge,” says Pirjanian.
 “Moxie is not a destination but a springboard to the real world.
 We decided a child could not binge and go through two years of content in a month.”

 So even though Moxie’s battery is good for four hours, when a child’s hour with Moxie is up, the robot will explain that it is getting tired and take a nap.
 And the child will have to wait until tomorrow to hang out with Moxie again.

 There are a lot of unanswered questions about Moxie: Has the robot truly cracked the code on conversing with children—a challenge that’s hard, not just for AI, but for human adults?
-Will it be an effective emotional tutor for children on the autism spectrum (Pirganian himself is making no claims until he says he has the clinical data to back them up)?
+Will it be an effective emotional tutor for children on the autism spectrum (Pirjanian himself is making no claims until he says he has the clinical data to back them up)?
 And how many people, even if they want Moxie, can afford the $1,500 price and the $60 a month subscription fee that kicks in after the first year?

 For all of these reasons, Moxie, like other social robots, will face an uphill battle in the market.
 But it looks a whole lot more appealing than the alternatives my generation got: MyBuddy and Teddy Ruxpin.